 ASO + SEO = App Packs

 It’s very important not to treat your optimization strategy as a one-time thing.
 It’s a process of constant improvement, and what is not measured, can’t be improved.

 To test and monitor the results of your new strategy for App Packs on the desktop, you can view the search page through a user-agent switcher, through developer mode in Google Chrome or by searching from your mobile device.

-Monitor your ASO / SEO strategy and update it frequently, and your application will be always ready to face any market change.
+Monitor your ASO / SEO strategy (ASO for android app & and update it frequently, and your application will be always ready to face any market change.

 See you in the search results and the top charts!

 Where to start is App Store Optimization